Chesyon/Chesyon/README.md

-Professional silly goose who happens to be okay at programming.
-I used to say C# and Python were my best languages, but then I got obsessed with a children's game from 2009, and now I mainly do assembly.
+- Professional silly goose who happens to be okay at programming

-Funny how the world works.
+- Hobbyist?
+I hope to study CS in the future
+- Weird obsession with a 2009 children's game
+- Languages:
+  - Python: my beloved
+  - C and (ARMv5) assembly: for aforementioned 2009 children's game
+  - C#: for unity
+  - JavaScript: done a few things, hoping to learn more
+  - Java: learning
+  - Rust: learning :)
 <!--
 **Chesyon/Chesyon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->